Mission and Vision Statements

 - State-of-the-Art Technology

-Bishop Moore Catholic opened its doors in 1954 and since that time has seen many traditions come and go.
+Bishop Moore Catholic opened its doors in 1954 and has seen many traditions come and go since that time.
 But one thing has not changed—the importance of our Catholic faith as celebrated in school-wide liturgies and prayer before class.

 During their time at BMC, students will also participate in: